Hwesta/hollybecker.net/wishlist.md

   * Thumbsticks: Photon Blue
   * ABXY: Colors on Black
   * View & Menu: White on Black

-### Readable

-Kobo doesn't let you buy someone a book, just an e-gift card.
-I buy a lot of books from Kobo, and read the rest from the library.

-* [Kobo gift card](https://www.kobo.com/ca/en/p/giftcards) Email: skysong.the.wise@gmail.com

 ### Edible & Drinkable
 * Loose-leaf tea